hypernova-developer/libcryptor-dev/README.md

 }
 ```
 ## 📜 Development Status
 This library is maintained by hypernova-developer.
 Current version reflects the progress of 743 total commits across the ecosystem.
 _Next Goals: Implementation of SHA-256 and Base64 encoding support._

+## Licensing
+This project is protected under the GNU GPL v3.0 license and owned by **hypernova-developer*.